aakriti1kumar/aakriti1kumar.github.io/index.md

 ## Bio

-I am a Ph.D. candidate in the Department of Cognitive Sciences at the University of California, Irvine where I work with [Dr. Mark Steyvers](https://steyvers.socsci.uci.edu/).
+I earned my PhD in Cognitive Science from the University of California, Irvine, where I was advised by [Dr. Mark Steyvers](https://steyvers.socsci.uci.edu/).
 My interests lie at the intersection of cognitive science and human-computer interaction.
-Using a mix of behavioral experiments and computational modeling, I uncover insights into how we decide to seek advice, when we rely on AI assistance, and how we understand others' knowledge.
-My work is supported by the Noyce Initiative in AI, Law, and Society.
+I obtain insight into humans' mental models of AI by designing robust behavioral experiments and developing computational cognitive models.

-I am currently working as a Human-Computer Interaction Intern at [Motional](https://motional.com/), where I am advised by [Dr. Krysta Chauncey](https://www.linkedin.com/in/krysta-chauncey).
-I apply principles from cognitive science to guide human factors research.
+I spent most of 2023 as a Human-Computer Interaction Intern at [Motional](https://motional.com/), where I was advised by [Dr. Krysta Chauncey](https://www.linkedin.com/in/krysta-chauncey).
 Together with an amazing team of ML researchers, UX researchers, and product managers, we work on improving customers' experience with Motional's RoboTaxi.

-I spent the summer of 2022 interning at [Honda Research Institute](https://usa.honda-ri.com/), where I was hosted by [Dr. Kumar Akash](https://scholar.google.com/citations?user=03uSPzAAAAAJ&hl=en).
+I also spent the summer of 2022 interning at [Honda Research Institute](https://usa.honda-ri.com/), where I was hosted by [Dr. Kumar Akash](https://scholar.google.com/citations?user=03uSPzAAAAAJ&hl=en).

-I also hold a Master's degree in Statistics from UCI.
+I hold a Master's degree in Statistics from UCI.
 Before coming to UCI, I got my B.Tech. in Engineering from IIT Madras, India.

-My academic journey has provided me with valuable experience in behavioral science research, experimental design, and data analysis.
-I am excited about exploring the intricate mechanisms of human behavior and cognition, applying both experimental and computational approaches.
+My research experience in academic and industry settings has motivated me to bridge the gap between theoretical research and practical applications.
+I bring a unique interdisciplinary skill-set, making me well-suited to undertake research at the intersection of social science and artificial intelligence.

 Feel free to reach out to me for collaborations or any inquiries related to my research!

 <br>